 Bacteria Moving Up from the Urinary Passage

-It is recurrent if your dog has a case of urinary tract infection because it enables bacteria to move up from the urinary passage and reach the prostate, where they can unchain an infection.
-Furthermore, if your dog develops urinary tract infections (UTIs) frequently, then it might be a sign of chronic prostatitis because it indicates that the infection is compromising several organs and glands.
+It is recurrent if your dog has a urinary tract infection because it enables bacteria to move up from the urinary passage and reach the prostate, where they can unchain an infection.
+Furthermore, suppose your dog develops urinary tract infections (UTIs) frequently.
+In that case, it might be a sign of chronic prostatitis because it indicates that the infection compromises several organs and glands.

 Weak Immune System

-When the immune system of your dog is compromised, then it makes it more vulnerable to infections, including prostatitis.
+When your dog’s immune system is compromised, it makes it more vulnerable to infections, including prostatitis.
 There are certain micro-organisms that cause the majority of prostate infection causes, and they are: